Aharoni-Lab/Aharoni-Lab.github.io/Join/index.md

 title: "Open lab positions"
 ---

-The Aharoni Lab is currently seeking highly motivated and creative postdocs, graduate students, lab technicians, and undergraduates interested in tool development and research.
-While not a prerequisite, previous experience in some of the following items is a plus:
+The Aharoni Lab is currently seeking highly motivated and creative postdocs, graduate students, lab technicians, and undergraduates interested in tool development and neuroscience research.
+We are looking for people that have, or are interested in developing, skill sets that span across engineering *and* neuroscience and who are able to effectively communicate within both these fields.

+While not a prerequisite, previous experience in some or all of the following areas is a plus:
 * PCB layout
 * CAD & CAM
 * Rapid Prototyping